German, French ministers plan for 'strong Europe in uncertain world'

 - The EU should establish agreed strategic EU priorities for foreign and security policy and promote an integrated EU policy in these areas.

-- Those EU member states willing to establish permanent structured cooperation in the field of defense should be able to do so in a flexible manner.
+- Those EU member states willing to establish permanent structured cooperation in the field of defence should be able to do so in a flexible manner.

 - If needed, EU member states should consider establishing standing maritime forces or acquiring EU-owned capabilities in other key areas.